stanford-policylab/opp/data_readme.md

   the entire city occasionally
 - officer_id is coalesced officer_id and officer_id2, the former being 90% null
   and the latter 50% null in the dataset
+- Outcomes are based on raw column result, which is passed through
+- search_conducted and search_basis are derived from the raw column search, which is passed through; where SEARCH was NA, search_conducted as set to false, under the assumption that sometimes officers don't record the absence of a search
+- 2012 has suspiciously little data

 ## Aurora, CO
 ### 2012-01-01 to 2016-12-31